 The Library of Michigan provides a range of services and programs to public, academic and school libraries and librarians as well as Michigan residents.

 2019 LSTA Program Reports:

-The 2020 Public Library Services Grant program and the 2020/2021 Collaborative Library Services Grant and Improving Access to Information Grant programs are open.
+The 2020 Public Library Services Grant program and the 2020/2021 Collaborative Library Services Grant and Improving Access to Information Grant programs are closed.
+2021/2022 program information will be available in January 2021.
 Please see the respective grants sections below for more information on the grant programs and applications.